 Making sure that documents have been properly (and sufficiently) shredded can be confusing.
 Standard, single-strand shredders are woefully inadequate, as the documents can be reconstructed with relative ease.
 Commercial shredding services, however, may seem like much more than what a typical household requires.
 The solution to this problem lies in off-site document shredding.

 “Off-site” refers to where the documents are shredded and processed, usually at the physical address of a shredding service.
 Residential documents can be picked up by a truck, deposited into a secure transport bin, and shredded at the facility.
-As an added benefit, shredding through this method comes with a Certificate of Destruction, which serves as legal verification that the documents were disposed according to all applicable privacy regulations.
+As an added benefit, shredding through this method comes with a Certificate of Destruction, which serves as legal verification that the documents were disposed of according to all applicable privacy regulations.
 Once the documents have been destroyed, they will be safely sent for environmentally friendly disposal.

 The entire process guarantees that only you and professionally trained, diligently certified staff handle your sensitive information.